arcanous/abnmazing-shows/README.md

 - Application is mobile-friendly and adapts seamlessly to various screen sizes.
 - As a small extra: A minimalist infinite scroll for browsing shows within a genre.

-## 💩 Known flaws and issues that would need to be fixed for real production application
+## 🛠️ Production-Readiness Considerations

+While this project meets the core assignment requirements, a production-ready application would require additional features and refinements, including:
-- Swipe gestures for mobile on the hero carousel component
+- Mobile swipe support for the hero carousel to enhance touch interaction.
-- Smarter infinite scroll that continues pagination if the initial page doesn't return enough shows
+- Improved infinite scroll logic that continues pagination if the initial page dataset is insufficient to fill the page.
-- More robust API response validation, probably using something like [Zod](https://zod.dev/)
+- Robust API response validation, potentially using a schema validation library like [Zod](https://zod.dev/).
-- More gracious error handling and recovery
+- Enhanced a11y features (ARIA roles, sr-only text for non-visual cues, better kyboard navigation support and visible focus indicators etc.)
+- Internationalization (i18n) support for broader audience reach.
+- etc.

 ## 📦 Getting Started